-Different equations will give different results.
-Therefore it's important to approach this information with a pinch of salt.
+Therefore, it's important to approach this information with a pinch of salt.
 When comparing subsequent readings, we must compare like for like.
-We need to know the formula and method used.
+We need to know the formula and calculation method.

 For this reason, generally the best measurement to track changes in body composition is the last, Sum of 8 skinfolds.

 Adding all 8 skinfold measurements together is useful.
-When tracking progress, regardless to what your weight does or how your training or diet have gone, this number shows a true reflection.
+When tracking progress, regardless to what your weight does or how your training or diet go, this number shows a true reflection.

 If your sum of 8 skinfolds decreases, you've lost body fat.
 If it goes up, you've accumulated more fat even if you weigh less.

 Read more about the tools I use